 The defense also tried to present evidence of a similar attack on another woman, K.C. which took place June 25, 1995, just a few weeks after J.D. was attacked and just four blocks away.
 The defense argued that the attacks were similar enough to suggest that the same man committed both assaults.
 The judge refused to allow that evidence as well.

 Scheidell testified and denied the attack.
 He said he knew the bathroom window was unlocked because he had helped J.D. paint the bathroom and he had purchased chain locks for the window, but had not yet installed them.
 He said he saw J.D. at the Chancery the night before and that they decided he would give her a wake-up call.

 On October 11, 1995, the jury convicted Scheidell of attempted sexual assault and armed burglary.
 He was sentenced to 25 years in prison.

 Scheidell appealed and in 1998, the Wisconsin Court of Appeals reversed his convictions and ordered a new trial.
 The court ruled that the evidence of the other sexual assault should have been allowed.
 However, the prosecution appealed and in 1999, the Wisconsin Supreme Court reinstated his convictions.

-Dr. Jeffrey Neuschatz, an expert in eyewitness identification, testified that J.D.’s identification was suspect because the attack occurred in dim lighting, a weapon was involved, and the attacker’s face was covered.
+Dr. Jeffrey Neuschatz, an expert in eyewitness identification, testified that J.D.’s identification was unreliable because of the facts that the attack occurred in dim lighting, a weapon was involved and the attacker’s face was concealed.

 Scheidell, who battled colon cancer while in prison and used a wheelchair, was released on bond on July 15, 2015.

-The prosecution appealed the ruling and in March 2017, the Wisconsin Court of Appeals upheld the decision.
-The Wisconsin Supreme Court declined to hear the case.
+Although the prosecution appealed the ruling and in March 2017, the Wisconsin Court of Appeals upheld the decision, the Wisconsin Supreme Court declined to hear the case.
 On September 21, 2017, the prosecution dismissed the charges.